-that must be met in order for social and economic inequalities to be just.
-His initial statement of his second principles of justice holds that "social and economic inequalities are to be arranged so that they are both (a) reasonably expected to be to everyone's advantage and (b) attached to offices and positions open to all."
-(53) the further specification "under conditions of fair equality of opportunity" is added later (72) as Rawls' favored interpretation of openness.
+I will begin with a question about the rationale for this requirement of openness and the range of positions to which it applies.
+Rawls states this requirement as a condition that must be met in order for social and economic inequalities to be just.
+His initial statement of his second principle of justice holds that "social and economic inequalities are to be arranged so that they are both (a) reasonably expected to be to everyone's advantage and (b) attached to offices and positions open to all" (53).
+The further specification "under conditions of fair equality of opportunity" is added later (72) as Rawls's favored interpretation of openness.
 This suggests that the requirement of openness is a condition that must be met in order for social and economic inequalities to be just.
 It would follow that the positions to which this requirement applies are just those to which unequal rewards or privileges are attached.
 Call this the "just inequality rationale" for the requirement of openness.

 A broader and more demanding idea would be that it is a serious objection to a society if some people are barred, by discrimination or by not being born into sufficiently wealthy families, from pursuing careers for which they are qualified and which they have good reason to want to pursue, whether or not these careers are ones to which special rewards or privileges are attached.
-This would include, for example, such careers as being an artist or a musician, even if these are not better paid than many other careers in the society.
-This broader requirement has considerable plausibility as a requirement of substantive opportunity: it is an objection to a society if qualified individuals have no significant chance to qualify for desirable careers requiring higher education unless they are born into a wealthy family.9 Let me call this the "self-realization rationale" for the

-9 George Sher defends a broader requirement of this kind in his Equality for Inegalitarians (p.
-157) he writes that "the state is obligated to render each citizen as able to live effectively as he can be" where living effectively means "embracing ends that we in fact have reason to pursue, conceiving and adopting plans to accomplish those ends, and executing the plans in ways that are efficient and flexible."
-As stated, this is a nonrequirement of openness.
-I mention these two rationales because each has independent appeal, although the narrower "just inequality" rationale may be easier to defend.10 I will be concerned most directly with this narrower requirement, although the difference between the two rationales will be relevant at some points.11
+This would include, for example, such careers as being an artist or a musician.
+This broader requirement has considerable plausibility as a requirement of substantive opportunity: it is an objection to a society if qualified individuals have no significant chance to qualify for desirable careers requiring higher education unless they are born into a wealthy family.
+Let me call this the "selfrealization rationale" for the (p.57) requirement of openness.
+I mention these two rationales because each has independent appeal, although the narrower "just inequality" rationale may be easier to defend.
+10 I will be concerned most directly with this narrower requirement, although the difference between the two rationales will be relevant at some points.
+11

 According to Rawls, openness requires that "those who are at the same level of talent and ability and have the same willingness to use them" should have "the same prospects of success."
-To clarify this idea, more needs to be said about how talent, and the motivational requirement of "effort" or "willingness," are to be understood.
+To clarify this idea, more needs to be said about how talent, and the motivational requirement of "effort," or "willingness," are to be understood.
 With these clarifications in hand, we can then turn to the question of how openness is related to equality and inequality.